Nestle-1A-BTT/flavor-trend-prediction/README.md

 Chunked ingestion is performed using **pandas + PyArrow** for scalable, memory-efficient processing.

 ### Run the Project
-- run Amazon_DataFrame.ipynb to know emerging food flavors
+- Run Amazon_DataFrame.ipynb to run flavor analysis and our RoBERTa model.
-- run Baseline_models to see performance of other models
+- Run Baseline_Models to see performance of VADER and Logistic Regression.

 ---